 - consumer generated content works very well today.
 Incentivized reviews (the reviewer receives free cigars or other favors in exchange for their “honest” feedback) are cheaper and work better than traditional advertising.
 Everybody is kind to each other, the cigar industry is a nice family, therefore negative reviews are not that frequent *

-What are the effects of cigar ratings on consumers?
+Effects of cigar ratings on consumers

 We listed some of the benefits of cigar ratings for brands and supply chain.
 But what about consumers?

 - A high rating typically communicates to consumers that the product has high quality, which might increase subsequent demand and price.

 - Some consumers may fall into the trap of joining the “I ain’t smoking nothing rated below 90 Club“, which does not guarantee they will actually only have good quality cigars.

 - Assuming overall published cigar ratings were unbiased, it would be useful for consumers if the * rating variance would increase.
 Today this is pretty low, due to the fact that the typical 100 points scale is virtually used for about 20% only (you can hardly see reviews scoring cigars below 80 points out of 100).

 - A low rating does not necessarily mean low quality.
 Especially in the case of consumer reviews, it may mean high “mismatch cost”.
 Mismatch represents differences in the consumers’ enjoyment of the cigar.
 A low mismatch cost, for example, suggests that it is easy for many consumers to enjoy the cigar.
 In other words, the product is mainstream—it is designed to cater to a broad range of tastes.
 A high mismatch cost, on the other hand, indicates that a consumer would enjoy the product only if her/his taste matches well with the product.
 In this case we could talk about a niche product.
 As manufacturers get access to the right data for this purpose, they will increase the price of cigars considered as niche.